 Not only can you use student discount to book your holiday, but your student ID could also help you save money while you're there.

 It might not be the first thing you think to pack, but your student card can still work its magic when you're abroad – especially when it comes to museums, galleries and other tourist attractions.

-£14.99 will get you a one-year TOTUM membership, which can get you heaps of discounts here in the UK, and also while you're abroad.
+£14.99 will get you a one-year TOTUM membership.
+The membership includes a digital International Student Identity Card (ISIC) card and can get you heaps of discounts here in the UK, and also while you're abroad.

 TOTUM cards now come with PASS ID so they can also be used to prove your age – this is particularly useful when you're travelling, as it means you can avoid using (and losing) your passport or driving licence as ID while you're out.